A high-level overview of the latest Executive Dashboard.

-If any open findings have manual exploits, the section “ME” also becomes visible.
+If any open findings have manual exploits, the section “Manual Exploit” also becomes visible.

-This table displays the number of hosts containing at least one open host finding associated with threats, according to each host’s defined asset criticality and its RS³.
+This widget shows a distribution of assets associated with threats.
+Assets are distributed by asset criticality and RS³.
 Note that if dashboard filters include tags, this chart will only show data for tags applied to assets.

 Top 50 High-Impact Unique Findings

 This widget displays the top 50 unique findings based on one of two different sorts.
 You can choose to sort the top 50 unique findings based on risk level (Scoring Metric) or the number of occurrences across the currently filtered selection of assets (Finding Footprint).
 The option that you do not select becomes the secondary sort.